jproject-fr/formation-drupal-mars-2023/README.md

 You can leave everything else as such.
 If you want to change the default local port, for 8080 for instance, make the following change `PROJECT_PORT=8080`
-* Create the docker containers for the project: `make`
+* RUN `make` in order to create the docker containers for the project:
 * Run `make all-permissions` to avoid permissions issues
-* Use composer to manage all dependencies: `make composer install` This step might last long, please be patient.
 * RUN `make init` to install Drupal with your configuration.
+This step might last long, please be patient.
 * RUN `make website` to launch your website.

 ## 2. Import existing database and files